Sree261/order-sourcing/BUSINESS_CONFIGURATION_GUIDE.md

-# Business Configuration Guide: Dynamic Order Sourcing with Configurable Scoring
+# Business Configuration Guide: Order Sourcing Engine

 ## Overview

 The Order Sourcing Engine provides a powerful **Configurable Scoring System** that allows businesses to dynamically adjust how locations are selected for order fulfillment.
-Instead of relying on hard-coded business rules, the system enables real-time configuration of scoring weights to optimize for different business scenarios, product types, and market conditions.
+This guide explains how to customize the order routing process to optimize for different business scenarios, product types, and market conditions.

 ## 🎯 Key Business Benefits